 - Late Night Feature: The Late Night feature limits the dynamic range of Dolby Digital recordings.
 Limiting the dynamic range makes it easier to find a volume that ensures the quiet sounds are not too quiet and the loud sounds are not too loud for night time listening.
 This allows you to comfortably listen to without the need to constantly adjust the volume to keep from waking family/neighbors.
 The choices are: Off, Low, and High.
 This feature only works with Dolby Digital Encoded software and the depth of the feature will vary based on the individual software package.

 - Stereo Assign Mode: At the touch of a button, Stereo Assign Mode switches playback from your Front speakers to either the Surround, Surround Back, or Height speakers.
-This mode is deal for ambient listening, such as background music, or any time you want to create a relaxing atmosphere.
+This mode is ideal for ambient listening, such as background music, or any time you want to create a relaxing atmosphere.

 Dialog Improvements: The receiver offers a variety of dialog enhancements that make it easier to hear dialog and vocal when listening to movie and music soundtracks.
 The Vocal mode emphasizes movie dialog and music vocals, so you can hear them more easily amongst the movie effects and musical instruments.
 The Vocal mode can be set from 1 (low) to 5 (high).
 Dialog Control allows you to boost the dialog in a DTS:X soundtrack to make dialog more intelligible in noisy environments.
 Center Spread expands the center channel signal to left and right front speakers to create a wider frontal audio image for the listener, when in Dolby Surround mode.